decert-me/rareskills-solana-course/src/en/chapter_29.md

 head -n 10 tempfile
 ```

-The output from the above commands shows our wallet (in hex) embedded into the data.
+The output from the above commands shows our wallet (in hex) embedded into the `data`.
 Observe that the yellow underlined hex code matches the hex encoding of our wallet (the authority):

 ![hex encoding of our address](https://static.wixstatic.com/media/935a00_20455248359040bea0b891312710c3e9~mv2.png/v1/fill/w_740,h_170,al_c,q_85,usm_0.66_1.00_0.01,enc_auto/935a00_20455248359040bea0b891312710c3e9~mv2.png)